Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Results

 \subsubsection{\texorpdfstring{E$_{u}$}{Eu}}

-The E$_{u}$ state is fully gapped with symmetry breaking from point group $O_h$ to $D_{4h}$.
-Despite of the symmetry breaking, the E$_{u}$ state shares similar topological property with the A$_{1u}$ state.
-On the L$_1$ Fermi surface, it can be described by a vector ${\bf d}({\bf k}) = ( \alpha k_x, \alpha k_y + \beta k_z, \gamma k_y )$, which contributes a winding number $w_1 = -sgn(\alpha\beta\gamma)$.
+The E$_{u}$ state in Fig.\ref{AE}(e) is fully gapped with symmetry breaking from point group $O_h$ to $D_{4h}$.
+Despite the symmetry breaking, the E$_{u}$ state shares similar topological property with the A$_{1u}$ state.
+On the L$_1$ Fermi surface, it can be described by a vector ${\bf d}({\bf k}) = ( \alpha k_x, -\alpha k_y + \beta k_z, \gamma k_y )$, which contributes a winding number $w_1 = -sgn(\alpha\beta\gamma)$.
 Moreover, the $C_4$ rotational symmetry preserves in the E$_{u}$ state and the superconducting order remains invariant under the $C_4$ rotational symmetry.
-Hence, the superconductivity on the four Fermi surfaces contribute the same winding number and the whole system has a total winding number $w = 4 w_1$.
-The surface modes for the E$_{u}$ state are expected to be similar to that in the A$_{1u}$ state, as indicated in Fig.\ref{fig:gap_edge}(c2)(c3).
+Hence, the superconductivity on the four Fermi surfaces contributes the same winding number and the whole system has a total winding number $w = 4 w_1$.
+The surface modes for the E$_{u}$ state are expected to be similar to that in the A$_{1u}$ state, as indicated in Fig.\ref{AE}(f).